torrentbr/addon/README.md

 ------------
 Quasar is a torrent finding and streaming engine. **It doesn't go on torrent websites for legal reasons**.
 It calls specially crafted add-ons (called **providers**) that are installed separately.
 They are normal Kodi add-ons, and thus can be installed/updated/distributed just like any other add-on.

-Quasar is centered around media: it browses media from [TheMovieDB](https://www.themoviedb.org/) and [TheTVDB](http://thetvdb.com/).
+Quasar is centered around media: it browses media from [TheMovieDB](https://www.themoviedb.org/) and [Trakt.tv](https://trakt.tv/).
-And so, when you decide you want to watch a media (i.e. given an IMDB or TVDB Id), here's what Quasar does:
+And so, when you decide you want to watch a media (i.e. given an TMDB ID), here's what Quasar does:

 - Enumerate the installed providers
 - Call each provider to find the media you want to watch (in parallel)